cn0047/stash/ed/javascript/README.md

 Adding a property to the prototype of a function object will make it available at the constructed object.
 When an object is asked for a property that it does not have, its parent object will be asked.

+shadowing - it is when parent class* have method which is overridden in child class*, so child can't call parent class and have to use: `Parent.prototype.func.call(this)`.

 ````js
 function f () {}